GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 I can't believe you're about to eat my tiny home.
+> 🥠 A fanatic is one who can't change his mind, and won't change the subject.

 ### Our Tech Stack